 - What features can you highlight in your own style?

-- Probably, this is the observance of some canonic items in the composition and elements on the skin.
-In other respects all the same features that are in and other styles.
+- Probably, this is the observance of some canonical items in the composition and elements on the skin.
+In other respects, all the same features that are in other styles.

 - What is the source of inspiration for you?

-I draw my inspiration primarily from the works of other masters.
-I am very inspired by my collegue - Oleg Turyansky.
-Even when I just moved to Moscow and started work in a streaming studio on the Arbat, I already knew who Oleg was.
-And even now, it happens that I come up and I see what he draws on a body - it's cool!
-Also, of course, the Instagram was a great impulse to development.
-This is the place where you can see the work of artists from all over the world, works in progress, sketches and so on.
+- I draw my inspiration primarily from the works of other masters.
+I am very inspired by my colleague - Oleg Turyansky.
+Even when I just moved to Moscow and started working in a streaming studio on the Arbat, I already knew who Oleg was.
+And even now, it happens that I come up and see what he draws on a body - it's cool!
+Also, of course, Instagram was a great impulse for development.
+This is the place where you can see the work of artists from all over the world, works in progress, sketches, and so on.

-- And what does the word "tattoo" mean for you in general?
+- And what does the word "tattoo" mean to you in general?

 - No matter how strange it sounds - it's magic.
-Magic, as the pigment enters the skin, and as a image is formed for whole life.
+Magic, as the pigment enters the skin, and as an image is formed for a whole life.
 And when the work is done, you can see the final result - this is real magic.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- And what can you tell about your customers?
+- And what can you tell us about your customers?

 - I think they are courageous and resolute people.
-Because I do big tattoos, they take a long time, it's a little painful (laughs), it requires a certain patience with healing, and of course with regularity of visits.
+Because I do big tattoos, they take a long time, it's a little painful (laughs), it requires a certain patience with healing, and of course, regularity of visits.

-- I remember that you had a very interesting project: you did the tattoo continuously, for about 20 hours.
+- I remember that you had a very interesting project: you did a tattoo continuously for about 20 hours.
 Tell us about this experience.

 - Yes, it was.
-I even plan to repeat such a project, but apparently I will have to make the duration of the session longer - for example, 25 hours to beat my previous record.
+I even plan to repeat such a project, but apparently, I will have to make the duration of the session longer - for example, 25 hours to beat my previous record.
 I have several options for implementing this idea.
-Either we will tattoo with my colleague Oleg Turyansky, or I'll do a tattoo of a man in about 30 hours.
-I even thought of buying a huge timer, like in gyms, so that you could pause it during breaks, for example, for food.
+Either we will tattoo with my colleague Oleg Turyansky, or I'll tattoo a man in about 30 hours.
+I even thought of buying a huge timer, like in gyms, so that we could pause it during breaks, for example, for food.
 We think to conduct streams, live broadcasts - in general, this is an interesting project.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- How much is it heavy?
-Do the eyes, the body, get tired?
+- How heavy is it?
+Do the eyes or the body get tired?

-- I remember that I fell asleep in about the 17th hour.
+- I remember that I fell asleep around the 17th hour.
 I did something and fell asleep right away.
-No, nothing tired so much: no back, no neck, no waist.
-Only the brain tired.
+No, nothing tired me so much: not my back, not my neck, not my waist.
+Only my brain got tired.
 We kept on the air all the time, I kept talking.
 And it was very fun.
 It was real hype.
-Because no one never done this in Russia before.
+Because no one had ever done this in Russia before.
 It was funny when people wrote in the morning: "Oh, damn, are you still tattooing?
-I have done so many things in a day. " In fact, I offered the customer a session of 55 hours, but his familiar pathologist told him that maybe it would be harmful (laughs).
+I have done so many things in a day."
+In fact, I offered the customer a session of 55 hours, but his familiar pathologist told him that maybe it would be harmful (laughs).

-- Do you have a lot of travel around the world?
+- Do you travel a lot around the world?

 - No, actually, I have not traveled anywhere and have not been anywhere.
-The fact is that I have a very good client base in Moscow, a decent payment for my work and I plan to travel with the goal of expanding my own horizons, new acquaintances among tattoo artists and just with interesting people.
+The fact is that I have a very good client base in Moscow, decent payment for my work, and I plan to travel with the goal of expanding my own horizons, making new acquaintances among tattoo artists, and meeting interesting people.

 Tattoo artist Maxim Titanic Kislitsyn, neo Japanese tattoo, exclusive interview inkppl tattoo magazine | Moscow, Russia

-- No, I think we have already caught up it and I know that many foreign masters admire the works of Russian artists in different styles.
-The main difference I think in the mentality: novice masters, customers.
-In large cities, of course everything is easier.
-In more distant from the "center" - a little heavier, a little bit 90th.
+- No, I think we have already caught up, and I know that many foreign masters admire the works of Russian artists in different styles.
+The main difference, I think, is in the mentality: novice masters, customers.
+In large cities, of course, everything is easier.
+In more distant areas from the "center" - it's a little heavier, a little bit like the '90s.

 - Thank you, Maxim, for the interesting story.
-We are waiting for the discussion panel!
+We are looking forward to the discussion panel!

 - Thank you :)